Face Recognition Lets Palestinians Cross Israeli Checkposts Fast, But Raises Concerns

 "It doesn't sound good," the agent told NPR, referring to reports on the technology's use in the West Bank and speaking on condition of anonymity to discuss the sensitive matter.
 "Clients asked what we do."

-TSG IT Advanced Systems, a Tel Aviv-based security technology company, said in an interview with an Israeli defense news website that it had developed technology for Israel's defense ministry, using camera footage from West Bank roadways to locate a car according to its license plate, model and color.
-"We added a facial recognition capability to the system," the company's CEO Michael Zinderman was quoted as saying.
+TSG IT Advanced Systems, a Tel Aviv-based security technology company, said in an interview with an Israeli defense news website that it had developed technology for Israel's Defense Ministry, using camera footage from West Bank roadways to locate a car according to its license plate, model and color.
+"We added a facial recognition capability to the system," the company's CEO, Michael Zinderman, was quoted as saying.

 Critics argue Israeli tech companies benefit from their country's military involvement in the Palestinian territories.